Finding treatment and support as a young Asian American: Jeannie Aejin Choi Karwowski

 On her own, after several months of treatment and searching for support resources, she discovered the Virginia Thurston Healing Garden Cancer Support Center, in Harvard, Massachusetts.
 Jeannie went there for integrative therapy, including acupuncture for neuropathy.
 She also found help from a local breast cancer organization, PinkHippy.org.

 Her local hospital began a support group for young women affected by breast cancer.
 Jeannie brought a Chinese American friend to the group but the woman was not comfortable talking publicly about her personal concerns.

 Jeannie later found out about Asian Women for Health, a Massachusetts peer-led education and support network.
 It had a program for Asian women affected by breast cancer.
 Now a volunteer with that organization because she wants to support more women like herself, Jeannie has been helping young Korean women diagnosed with breast cancer.
-She also is a Young Advocate volunteer with LBBC and has become active with the National Breast Cancer Coalition to represent young Asian women affected by the disease.
+She also is also a graduate of LBBC's Young Advocate Program and has become active with the National Breast Cancer Coalition to represent young Asian women affected by the disease.

 “I used to be shy and didn’t say much,” says Jeannie, reflecting on her willingness to get involved in advocacy actions.
 “Now I want to stand up for the people who need help.”

 She believes she can have the greatest effect by helping other Asian and Asian American women.
 “I’m a person who mingles with everyone without a strong preference [by group],” she says.
 “But sometimes, hanging out with other Asian ladies makes me say, ‘Me, too!’
 We just get it because we are brought up with the same culture.”